backlune/PortfolioRebalancer/README.md

 Supports Scandinavian online bank **Nordnet** but will be built so that it can be extended to other banks.

 ## Code structure
-- Portfolio fetching using python (deoends on selenium and chromedriver)
+- Portfolio fetching using python (depends on selenium and chromedriver)
 - Reporting data using .Net Core and C# with app built for Mac and Windows

 ## Dependecies